 I am an educational psychologist interested in understanding the development of mathematical skills in both the home and school contexts.
 My research focuses on development in context using experimental, longitudinal, and observational methodologies.
 I am particularly interested in three specific lines of research: mathematical skill development, home and school contexts, and the underlying importance of measurement.

-Previously, I earned my Ph.D. in Education and Psychology from the University of Michigan under the advisement of Dr. Pamela Davis-Kean and Dr. Frederick Morrison.
-My training in graduate school was focused on the contribution of formal schooling to the development of both mathematics and executive function skills.
+Previously, I was a Postdoctoral Research Associate at Purdue University, collaborating with Dr. David Purpura.
+I earned my Ph.D. in Education and Psychology from the University of Michigan under the advisement of Dr. Pamela Davis-Kean and Dr. Frederick Morrison.

 This webpage is a place to share my research and connect with others interested in similar goals.
 I love reproducible science, writing groups, and happy hour.